‘TREES!’: To facilitate in-person learning, Virginia schools turn to outdoor classrooms

 On a recent Thursday morning, first-grade student Yahya Ghriep, 6, could feel the air blowing on his cheeks — a brisk wind that caused other children under the white tent to shiver in their jackets.

-But Yahya, wearing a mask, was disappointed, because the wind failed to disperse the seeds clustered on the dandelion he had just plucked from the floor of his classroom.
+But Yahya, wearing a mask, was disappointed because the wind failed to disperse the seeds clustered on the dandelion he had just plucked from the floor of his classroom.
 Sucking in a breath that filled his cheeks, he blew as hard as he could.

 Teacher Manoleras clapped her hands together and asked the rest of the class to look at Yahya.